Ian Sinclair: Post-leadership and Speakership

+As a result of his election as Speaker, Sinclair wanted to remain in Parliament, in order to stay on as Speaker if the Howard government were to be re-elected.
+However, Stuart St. Clair had already been preselected as National candidate in New England.
+Ultimately, Sinclair was unable to reverse his retirement, and St. Clair refused to stand aside for him.
+St. Clair ultimately succeeded Sinclair at the 1998 election.
+At the time of his retirement, he was the last parliamentary survivor of the Menzies, Holt and Gorton governments.

 After politics

-In January 2001, he was appointed a Companion of the Order of Australia (AC).
+In January 2001, Sinclair was appointed a Companion of the Order of Australia (AC).
 As of 2009, Sinclair was the President of AUSTCARE, an international, non-profit, independent aid organisation.
-In 2000, Sinclair became the inaugural chairman of the Foundation for Rural and Regional Renewal (FRRR), a non-profit organisation which issues grants to regional communities.
-He retired in June 2019 and was succeeded by Tim Fairfax.
+On 1 March 2000, Sinclair became the inaugural chairman of the Foundation for Rural and Regional Renewal (FRRR), a non-profit organisation which issues grants to regional communities.
+He retired on 30 June 2019 and was succeeded by Tim Fairfax.
 Sinclair also served for several years as the Honorary President of the Scout Association of Australia, New South Wales Branch, retiring in 2019.
-He received Scouts’ National Presidents Award on World Scout Day 2020.
+He received Scouts' National Presidents Award on World Scout Day 2020.